kragen/derctuo/markdown/ghettobotics-nonshopping-list.md

 strip cut from a cardboard box discarded by the supermarket using box cutters, measured with the tape measure, marked with a ballpoint pen, and taped into shape using electrical tape.
-The triangle firmly supports the cellphone's center of gravity and the place where you have to tap to take a photo, without obstructing its camera, "flash", light sensors, or power button.
+The triangle firmly supports the cellphone’s center of gravity and the place where you have to tap to take a photo, without obstructing its camera, “flash”, light sensors, or power button.
 This reduces non-parallelism, eliminates motion blur, and keeps the imaging range near optimal (as close as possible without losing focus.)
 So this probably gets to